Flux Knowledge Base

 - Open a project in Flux

-- Interact with Copilot normally.
+- Interact with Flux normally.

 - Look for Knowledge suggestions—and start teaching.